 In Teradata , LOCKS are used to maintain integrity of data present in the tables.
-Teradata , itself decides the kind of lock to implement however in some cases users can also decide what kind of lock, the query should use.
+Teradata , itself decides the kind of lock to implement depending on the type of query however in some cases users can also decide what kind of lock, the query should use.
 In TERADATA, locks can be implemented at three levels: DATABASE , TABLE and ROW HASH.
-And there are 4 types of LOCKS available in TERADATA:

-1) Exclusive:Such LOCKS are applied on a table when it is undergoing any STRUCTURAL change.
-All DDL commands apply this LOCK.
-If this lock is applied then no other locks can be applied on that table.
+EXCLUSIVE LOCKS are applied on a table when it is undergoing any STRUCTURAL change.
+All DDL commands apply exclusive LOCK.
+If exclusive lock is applied then no other locks can be applied on that table.

-It can be considered as a good practice to apply ACCESS locks on the source table when multiple SQL Queries are using same Source Table.
-Even if the TARGET table is different still it can lead to bad performance as by default TERADATA applied READ lock so other queries may have to wait to change the demography in SOURCE table.
-Understanding LOCKS and LOCKING table manually can be very useful in an environment where several tables are loaded parallely.
-Teradata automatically blocks the query trying to apply incompatible LOCK on the table already locked by some other query.
-You can use below command before your actual DML commands:
+It is a good practice to apply ACCESS locks on the source table when multiple SQL Queries are using same Source Table.
+Even if the TARGET table is different still it can lead to bad performance as by default TERADATA applied READ lock.

 LOCKING SOURCE_TABLE FOR ACCESS INSERT INTO TARGET_TABLE SELECT * FROM SOURCE_TABLE;